utdata/rwdir/docs/04-counts-analysis.md

 - We'll also cover some more complex filters using and/or logic.
 - Introduce the shortcut `count()` function

+> OF NOTE: I updated the data used in this book so some written word references to code results _might_ be different than the actual data in the book or what you get on your computer.
+I've tried to catch them all, but I'm a fallible human.

 ## The questions we'll answer

 Now that we have the Billboard Hot 100 charts data in our project it's time to find the answers to the following questions: